-- > When the 6th absence is reached, a meeting of an Academic Assistance Team may be established to determine the proper course of action for the individual student.
-The Academic Assistance Team will consist of the student, parent/guardian, representative of the administration, counselor, any school specialists deemed necessary, and the teachers of the student.
-Techniques for successfully dealing with the problem will be established and a contract will be drawn up for signature by the student and parent/guardian. - > When a student is absent (with days that do not count against the ten day policy) the student will have equal the time he/she was absent in which to make-up the school work missed.
-The student may be given more time at the discretion of the teacher.
+- > When a student is absent (with days that do not count against the ten day policy) the student will have equal the time he/she was absent in which to make-up the school work missed.
 Equal time does not apply to the make-up of tests.
-All students will be given a make-up test, and the time for the test will set at the discretion of the teacher.
+Students will be given a make-up test if applicable, and the time for the test will be set at the discretion of the teacher.
 It is the responsibility of the student to check with the teacher to get make-up work when they have missed class.
-Assignments may also be found at the school website. - When an absence is unexcused, the student will receive a zero for any work required or test missed during the classes when unexcused.
-This work may not be made up.
+Assignments may also be found at the school website. - ➤ When an absence is unexcused, the student will receive a zero for any work required or test missed during the classes when unexcused.
+This work may not be made up. - > Truancy will result in Friday School and/or suspension.
+Repeated offenses may result in long-term suspensions or expulsion.